renovatebot/renovate/lib/modules/manager/osgi/readme.md

-The `osgifeature` manager extracts dependencies from feature model definition files, typically located under `src/main/features`.
+The `osgi` manager extracts dependencies from feature model definition files, typically located under `src/main/features`.
 It uses the `maven` datasource to find dependency updates.

 Artifact list extensions are not supported.